 Types of Accountants

-There are several different types of accountants, which can affect the duties one will perform daily.
+Accountants can specialize or become certified in specific types of accounting.
 For instance, certified public accountants (CPAs) are state-licensed professionals who have met specific work and educational requirements and passed a CPA exam.

 Other types of accounting specialties include:

-- Forensic accountants who investigate (and potentially testify in) cases of financial fraud
+- Forensic accountants who investigate (and often testify in) cases of financial fraud

 - Government accountants who manage financial affairs for government agencies and audit organizations that are subject to government regulation and taxation